-Focus groups and/or volunteer employee committees could be established to discuss specific Incentive ideas more thoroughly.
-For example, MDT could investigate new ways to promote personal growth among employees.
+Focus groups and/or volunteer employee committees could be established to discuss specific incentive ideas more thoroughly.
+For example, MDT could also investigate new ways to promote personal growth among employees.
 Specific communication improvement techniques might also be discussed, tested, and implemented on a trial basis.
-In addition, the concept of a safety Incentive award could be studied in greater detail.
-Investigation into problematic bus routes and run times could also begin by soliciting specific bus operator input.
-For maintenance staff, MDT might consider taking a closer look at the parts availability issue and begin documenting specific details about the problem.
+In addition, the concept of a safety incentive award could be studied in greater detail.
+Investigation into problematic bus routes and run times could begin by soliciting specific bus operator input.
+For maintenance staff, MDT might consider taking a closer look at the parts availability issue and begin to document specific details about that problem.